lcroberts/lazylangs.nvim/docs/making_a_lang_config.md

 ---@field server_configuration ll.ServerConfiguration Language server configuration options.

 ---@class ll.Language The language configuration table structure
----@field plugins table?
-A lazy plugin spec.
-It is loaded by lazy and processed as any other would be.
 ---@field lsp ll.LSP|ll.LSP[]?
 A LSP table or a list of them.
 ---@field mason_packages string[]?
 A list of mason packages to be included in operations performed by LLMasonInstall, and LLMasonClean
 ---@field formatters table?
 A list of plugin names.
 For each plugin name there should be a list of language names that map to a formatter spec for the plugin.